deCrawly/Telegram-IVEYBOT---Telegram-Scraper-for-Trading/README.md

 ![IVEYbotCLI](https://github.com/user-attachments/assets/a1f60615-a1d3-49eb-b74c-a7392cfcde6e)
 <br><br>
-To buy automated you have to make some settings in your trading bot, here is an example for Trojan Telegram Trading bot
+To buy automated you have to make some settings in your trading bot, here is an example for Trojan Telegram Trading bot<br><br>

 ![trojan](https://github.com/user-attachments/assets/5af09371-1cfd-4ad6-a444-429133cb895e)